 Most of the Internal Medicine Residents complete the Categorical Program, a three-year training period that starts with the Internship year and concludes with the Senior Assistant Residency year.

 The intern year consists of inpatient and ambulatory rotations, broken into a "4+2" block schedule.
 In this format, interns rotate on inpatient teams for four weeks, followed by two weeks of ambulatory medicine, geriatrics, vacation or consults.
 During the ambulatory weeks, interns work in their continuity clinic, other specialty clinics at Duke and the Durham VA, participate in Evidence-Based Medicine curriculum, and learn the basics of Quality Improvement.
-Inpatient rotations include general medicine wards (Duke Hospital, Durham VA, and Duke Regional Hospital); inpatient cardiology; inpatient hematology/oncology; inpatient pulmonology; neurology, MICU and CCU, as well as night medicine at Duke Regional Hosptial.
+Specialty clinics are organized into 6 month “threads” where interns work with the same attendings in a specialty clinic across all ambulatory weeks.
+The two intern threads focus on specialties that do not have ward rotations in intern year (Infectious Diseases/Gastroenterology and Nephrology/Rheumatology/Endocrinology).
+Inpatient rotations include general medicine wards (Duke Hospital, Durham VA, and Duke Regional Hospital); inpatient cardiology; inpatient hematology/oncology; inpatient pulmonology; neurology, MICU and CCU, as well as night medicine at Duke Regional Hospital.

 Junior Assistant Residency